-4. If using a USB cable continue with this Step to install the USB drivers, else continue at Step 5.
-Plugging in the USB cable automatically switches operation to the USB connector.
+Optionally, the kit development boards can be run from USB ports.
+Plugging in the USB cable automatically switches operation from the RJ-45 connector.
 The USB interface is based on an FT232RL serial-to-USB converter IC manufactured by FTDI.
-The FT232RL driver files are located in the i386 and AMD64 folders on the CD, and the latest version of the drivers can be downloaded from the FTDI website, www.ftdichip.com.
-The drivers create a virtual COM port on the host PC.
+The FT232RL driver files are located in the i386 and AMD64 folders on the kit CD, and the latest version of the drivers can downloaded from the FTDI website, www.ftdichip.com.
+The drivers create a virtual COM port on the PC.

-a.
 Power the Base using one of the supplied wall-plug power supplies.

-b.
 Next connect the Base to the PC with a USB cable.
 The PC will find the new USB hardware and open a driver installation dialog box.
 Enter the letter of the drive holding the kit CD and click Continue.
-The installation dialog will run twice to complete the driver installation.
+The installation dialog will run twice to complete the FT232R driver installation.

-8.5 Utility Program
+8.5 DNT90 Utility Program

-The DNT Demo utility program requires only one PC for initial kit operation and sensor applications (ADC, DAC and digital I/O).
+The DNT90 utility program requires only one PC for initial kit operation and sensor applications (ADC, DAC and digital I/O).
 Two serial/USB ports are required for bidirectional serial communications.
-Section 8.6 below covers using the DNT24 Demo utility program for initial kit operation and familiarization.
+Section 8.6 below covers using the DNT90 Demo utility program for initial kit operation and familiarization.
 Section 8.6.1 covers serial message communication and radio configuration.